-A5.1 Master of Arts Program (MA)
+A5.1 Master of Arts (MA) in Theological Studies

-The admission requirements are stated under the Degree Regulations for the MA (Theological Studies), Degree Regulations, §B2.
-Admission Requirements.
+The admission requirements are stated under the Degree Regulations §B for the MA in Theological Studies, Degree Regulations, §B2 Admission Requirements.

-A5.2 Doctor of Philosophy Program (PhD)
+A5.2 Doctor of Philosophy (PhD) in Theological Studies

-The admission requirements are stated under the Degree Regulations for the PhD (Theological Studies), Degree Regulations, §C2.
-Admission Requirements.
+The admission requirements are stated under the Degree Regulations §C for the PhD in Theological Studies, Degree Regulations, §C2 Admission Requirements.